CodyMcC/python_game/README.md

 ## Getting Started
 Create a new python file with the following and then get to work!

+There is currently 10 questions on the server.

 ```python
 from python_game import Server, Challenge